 Pros and cons of private health insurance:

-- Private health insurance which offers more choice is available to persons earning above the threshold set each year or those who are not eligible for the Government scheme.
+- Private health insurance which offers more choice is available to persons earning above the income threshold set each year or those who are not eligible for the Government scheme.
 It is available from 40 German health insurance companies.
 Many do not accept foreigners until they have been resident here for at least two years.

 - Pros: Choice of many tariffs, choice of doctors and hospitals (generally world-wide, though with some limitations), payment for alternative/natural remedies, higher reimbursements for dental work, reimbursements for vision products.

 - Cons: Each insured person has their own premium, based on the chosen tariff and the insured’s entry age.
 Underwriting can lead to a supplemental premium load if there are any pre-existing medical conditions.

 - Premiums must be paid even if you are ill or are not working due, for instance, to the raising of children.
-There are only a few tariffs which will subsidize these events.
+There are just a few tariffs which will subsidize these events.

 - There can be limits on dental reimbursements in the first years and co-insurance payments are also possible.